vfmac-robotics/Over_Under_TeamA/README.md

 ### Description
 The game is that any team must get the most amount of points within a certain amount of time.
 The time frame is 15 sec of autonomous mode and 1 min & 45 sec of driver-controlled mode.
 Each triball scored in the goal is worth 5 points.
 Each triball scored on an offensive zone is worth 2 points.When the round is in the closing stages.
 The teams will undergo a elevation end game, where the robot hangs off a pipe and scores points according to how high off the ground the wheels are.

+### Our Strategy
+* Our goal is to be able to get the triballs in our goal since we can't grab the triballs from the loading zone as efficiently as we hoped.
+At the end of the round, we plan to try and elevate our robot just a little to see if we can get extra points.
+For a more [indept](EngineeringNotebook/identifying-the-problem-231104_0301.md) explaination, please visit our Identify the Problem entry.

+## Our Robot

+### The Base
+Our X-drive holonomic base is a 4 motor base design that needscustom cut c channels.
+We were able to compartmentalize each arm making it easy to conduct maintenace each motor.
+We built it last year and we think it can still be competitive this year as well with a couple of [developments](EngineeringNotebook/baseDesign.md.md)